The Little Mermaid coming to Disney+ Canada in September

 After making waves in theatres, The Little Mermaid is coming to Disney+ on September 6th, 2023.

-Announced via a post on X, Disney shared the news.
+Announced via a post on X (formerly called Twitter), Disney shared the news.
 “All the wonder, magic, and FUN of Disney’s The Little Mermaid is coming,” the social post reads.
 Following its theatrical run, viewers can soon watch the live-action remake of one of Disney’s most beloved animated films.

 All the wonder, magic and FUN of Disney's #TheLittleMermaid is coming to @DisneyPlus on September 6! 🫧🦀🪸🐙🐠🐚 pic.twitter.com/EQCMnIvKro